istio/istio/tests/integration/pilot/vm/README.md

 refer to this [doc](https://istio.io/latest/docs/examples/virtual-machines/single-network/).

 To deploy an echo instance as a VM
 1. Set the ports for the VMs.
-Note that due to a bug in WorkloadEntry, we need to set the ServicePort to be the same as the InstancePort
-1. Set `DeployAsVm` to be true in `echo.Config`
+1. Set `DeployAsVm` to be true in `echo.Config`.
 1. Set `VMImage` to be any image available from `GetSupportedOSVersion` in [util.go](https://github.com/istio/istio/blob/master/tests/integration/pilot/vm/util.go).
+We used DefaultVMImage in the example.

 For example,